vega-star/gke-ilion/README.md

 ### Why the name Ilion?

-The name Ilion refers to the city of Troy, which had both names historically referenced between Ancient Greece and the Hittite Empire, the latter naming the place Wilios before.
+The name Ilion refers to the city of Troy, which had both names historically referenced between Ancient Greece and the Hittite Empire, the latter naming the place Wilios/Wilusa.
 The reason is simply because I was reading about the history of Troy, just out of curiosity, during the development of this project.